Kreesh quests for love among the most dangerous, beautiful-faerie race her people know....

 "Relax.
 You're going to Westwood."

-Corwin said, "But, Westwood doesn't allow slaves."
+Corwin coughed.
+"But, Westwood doesn't allow slaves."

 "My duke does, however, buy their freedom.
 You'll fetch a heavy purse there.
 Otherwise, you'll be going somewhere nasty."
 Raphael gagged on a laugh, and drank from a flask.
 "At least, his grace thinks so.
 I abhor slavery."